Kilkenny Castle Ireland one of the world’s most beautiful

 The Hibernian House is a Georgian Guest House situated on Lower Patrick Street in the centre of Kilkenny’s cultural quarter and just a stone’s throw from the hustle and bustle of city life.
 Kilkenny Castle and Gardens is a 2-minute walk.
 Attractions like The Smithwick’s Experience and the Medieval Mile are also within a short walking distance.

 The Kilkenny Ormonde Hotel is a 4-star city centre Hotel, located right next to Kilkenny City landmarks such as the Kilkenny Castle, the intriguing Medieval Mile Museum, St. Canice’s Cathedral with its Round Tower offering incredible views of the City.

-For the more budget-minded traveller here are two great hostels to stay at from around €17 Euros a night.
+For the more budget-minded traveller here is a great hostel to stay at for around €17 Euros a night.

 Visiting Kilkenny Castle will keep you busy for at least 2-3 hours if you include a stop at the Design Centre.
 If you are really lucky and head to the Castle on a Thursday you will spot the weekly farmer’s market held just outside the Castle.
 Here you can grab some fresh baked Irish scones or soda bread, a street food snack including tasty curries or pick up some fruit and veg to enjoy in your BnB.

 Have you visited Kilkenny Castle?
 What was your favourite part?